mbxss28/LIFE4136_rotation3_Group3/README.md

 TE annotation - [https://github.com/mbxss28/LIFE4136_rotation3_Group3/tree/main/TE_Annotation]

+### Requirments
+The list of all of the different packages used for each of the analysis pipeleines will be put into the

 ### References
 Comai, L., 2005.
 The advantages and disadvantages of being polyploid.
 Nature reviews genetics, 6(11), pp.836-846.